 SB 170 - This act revises the fee schedules for health services corporations, health maintenance organizations and insurance companies.
-The act modifies the filing fees for certain documents paid by those
+The act modifies the filing fees for certain documents paid by those types of organizations.

 The act also provides that the assessments made against insurance companies for examination purposes shall include: